GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 * **Use the Ctrl-Shift-C hotkey**

-   Using Ctrl-Shift-C hotkey on Windows or Linux (see :ref:`HotkeyCapture`) will capture a frame and write the results to disk.
+   Using Ctrl-Shift-C hotkey on Windows or Linux® (see :ref:`HotkeyCapture`) will capture a frame and write the results to disk.

 Example output: